glycerine/spin_paxos/README.md

 the end of this file for an even stronger hint, but don't peak until you've tried to figure it out!])

+The critical thing about this first recovery/prepare phase is that the value (if any) that is returned during prepare _could have been_ chosen by a quorum in the past.
+Also, it is important to note that it _might not have been chosen_.
+We cannot assume either way.
+It might never have gotten a majority of accepts in the past.
+Or it might have gotten quorum.
+On recovery, we just don't know.
+The beauty of the Paxos algorithm is that we don't need to know and we can still get linearizability.
+To be safe, and since we know at least that the value was a valid value at some point, we try to get it chosen -- to cover all bases.
+We might still get conflicted-out by incoming (new or late arriving) messages, but that is the correctness versus live-lock trade-off we make to get high availability.
+We might timeout, but if we return a value, it's a good value.

-To sum up phase-one emphatically, recovering from previous faults correctly must involve dropping (or delaying) a value you want to write in favor of recovering a previously partially-committed (accepted) value.
+To sum up phase-one emphatically, recovering from previous faults correctly must involve dropping (or delaying) a value you want to write in favor of recovering a previously partially-accepted or fully accepted value.
 The other part, the promise mechanism to exclude lower-numbered ballots, drives the correctness of the algorithm even in the face of faults (failure/recovery of nodes and lost, delayed, re-ordered, or duplicated messages).